oatmeelsquares/SP25_DS5111_rn7ena/README.md

 In `SP25_DS5111_rn7ena` as your working directory, run `scripts/init.sh` to install desired packages.
 This includes the headless chrome browser and tools for a python virtual environment.

 To setup your virtual environment, run `make update` from the repository directory.
-This will cause a python virtual environment to be created with all of the packages listed in `requirements.txt` (currently only `pandas` and `lxml`).
+This will cause a python virtual environment to be created with all of the packages listed in `requirements.txt`.

-Run `make ygainers.csv` to test that the chrome headless browser is working.
-You should see `ygainers.html` and `ygainers.csv` appear in your working directory. `ygainers.csv` should look the same as `example_data/ygainers.csv`, although the numbers will change every day.
+Run `make gainer choice=yahoo` to test that the chrome headless browser is working. `ygainersYYYYMMDD_HHMMSS.csv` should appear in the `data` directory.
+It should look the same as `example_data/sample_ygainers.csv`, although the numbers will be different.

 At this point, you can run `tree --gitignore .` from the root of the repo and your output should look like this: